‘Red flags’ revealed in trial of woman accused of killing woman, unborn child - NewsBreak

 “But he didn’t want to listen,” she said.

-“This whole thing has been a nightmare,” Assistant DA Crisp said, prompting the mom to respond, “It’s ruined my life.”Prosecutors: Taylor Parker’s lies did double, triple duty
+“This whole thing has been a nightmare,” Assistant DA Crisp said, prompting the mom to respond, “It’s ruined my life.”99-day streak of lower gas prices ends

 Connie Griffin said Wade seemed to believe Taylor was pregnant, even though he did ask her if Taylor was not showing as much because she had a “tummy tuck.”
 She said she told her son that was not the reason.